Hydrological analysis in R

 In Practical 1 (Chapters 4 - 6), which uses data for the Eskdale watershed, we’ll introduce you to some of the key approaches, including DEM pre-processing, calculating flow parameters and comparing flow algorithms.

-Note: the relevant chapters will be made available as we progress through the semester, hence why Practicals 2 and the assessment information are not currently visible.
-Practical 2 will be released prior to the Week 10 lecture.
+Note: the relevant chapters will be made available as we progress through the semester.
+Prior to the semester, only the introductory page will be visible.

 1.2 Objectives